anbhimi/anbhimi/README.md

 ## Hi 👋

 I am Ananth, a Machine Learning and Deep Learning Enthusiast.
-Currently, I am working as a Systems Software Engineer in the field of ML at Emory University.
-I recently (May 2021) graduated from Indiana University - Indianapolis majoring in Applied Data Science.
+Currently, I am working as a AI Software Engineer in the field of Data Science and Machine Learning at Delta Airlines.

-I have worked for 4 years in the field of Machine Learning and Data Science in various roles including Software Engineer, Research Assistant and Data Scientist.
+I have been working for 5 years in the field of Machine Learning and Data Science in various roles including Software Engineer, Research Assistant and Data Scientist.

 - [Work Experience](#work-experience)
 - [Research Papers](#research-papers)